Aaron Nava

 Full Arc

 Most people are built for one thing.
-I was built for all of it.
+Not me.

-And when it's running, I develop the people who can take it from there.
-Because the real measure isn't what happens when I'm in the room.
-It's what happens after I leave.
+Then I build the people who carry it forward.
+Because the real measure of any leader isn’t what happens while they’re in the room.
+It’s what they leave behind when they’re not.

 THE BUILDS — THE BUILDS — THE BUILDS